Opinion: Czech voters want an end to scandals and demagoguery | DW | 11.10.2021

 For years, Babis, a billionaire, has had the Czech Republic on edge with his endless scandals, conflicts of interest, lies and demagoguery.
 Just a few days ago, the Pandora Papers revealed how he likely used offshore shell companies and possibly laundered money.
 Now, according to liberal-conservative opposition leader Petr Fiala, the Czech Republic has voted for change — for an end to corrupt politics and institutionalized racketeering and for a new beginning informed by honesty, transparency and credible democracy.

-Presumably, Zeman will first ask Babis to form a new government.
+Presumably, Zeman — currently being treated in hospital for an undisclosed condition — will first ask Babis to form a new government.
 He is likely to try to force individual parties out of the two opposition alliances that form the majority, Spolu (Together) and Pirates/STAN.
 Both alliances have categorically ruled out cooperation with Babis.
 But with Zeman's help, Babis could continue to rule for months.
 Should that happen, Zeman would once again prove to be a tragic evil for Czech democracy — along with Babis.

 Nevertheless, the outcome of the Czech parliamentary vote is good news for a democratically minded Europe.
 It is too soon to proclaim the end of an era in Central and Southeastern Europe that is commonly labeled as populist, but in fact consists in corrupt authoritarianism paired with an ideological superstructure of nationalist demagoguery.